 A misdemeanor conviction is punishable by imprisonment for up to one year in county jail.

-A felony conviction is punishable by custody in a California state prison for up three years.
+A felony conviction is punishable by custody in a California state prison for up to three years.

 Our California criminal defense attorneys will explain the following in this article: